qwazwak/compactDialogs/README.md

-# Project Title
+# Compact Dialog Windows

-A fork of the wonderful Tinny File Dialogs (https://sourceforge.net/projects/tinyfiledialogs/)
+A fork of the wonderful Tiny File Dialogs (https://sourceforge.net/projects/tinyfiledialogs/)

 This version is all built in, with ZERO outside dependencies